-- Not to mention the fact that Scoutmaster Lumpus turned out to NOT be the camp's scoutmaster.
+- Scoutmaster Lumpus turned out to NOT be the camp's scoutmaster.
 Samson, the Butt Monkey of the series said it best: "I think it just got to the point where things can't possibly get any weirder."

 - The final episode of Animaniacs originally aired as an hour-length program titled The Animaniacs Super Special.
 Among the segments included was a seven-minute music video titled "The Animaniacs Suite", featuring an orchestral medley of the show's theme music pieces synced to various clips from previous episodes.
 However, there were some indications, especially in the credits gag, that the staff didn't expect the show to end there.
 Wakko's Wish ultimately served as more of a Grand Finale, as it defies the series' Status Quo Is God and actually gives most of the characters' stories endings.

-- It's also interesting to note that the segment included in said "Super Special" was a lengthy one entitled "Star Warners," and despite originally airing as an Animaniacs episode is treated as the final one for Pinky And The Brain, thus making it the Grand Finale to that as well.
+- The segment included in said "Super Special" was a lengthy one entitled "Star Warners," and despite originally airing as an Animaniacs episode is treated as the final one for Pinky and the Brain, thus making it the Grand Finale to that as well.

 - Transformers: Beast Wars ends with a final confrontation between Megatron and Optimus Primal on an ancient and massive warship in a battle for the fate of the timeline itself.

-- Beast Machines, of course, had its own Grand Finale, changing Cybertron in a way that inspired controversy and even death threats.
+- Beast Machines had its own Grand Finale, changing Cybertron in a way that inspired controversy and death threats.

 - Transformers Cybertron had a nice wrap-up too.
 The Unicron Singularity destroyed, Galvatron slain, and Cybertron more beautiful than ever before.
 The Space Bridge Project is begun again, and many adventures through the credits montage, ending in Coby and Lori's wedding.